quasar-finance/quasar/README.md

 # Quasar

 This is the official Quasar Labs repository.
-Quasar is building decentralized vaults for creating custom and sovereign investment vehicles in the Cosmos ecosystem and beyond.
+Quasar is a decentralized app-chain built for interchain asset management.

 Quasar is focused in utilizing the latest and contributing to building IBC features including:
 IBC features that we are developing on: